 Department of Haematology, 2nd Floor, Sandringham Building, Leicester, LE2 7LX

 Dr Rajesh Krishna

 Dr Jeffery Smith

 St James's University Hospital

 Dr Nilima Parry-Jones

 Health Related Quality of Life (HrQoL) Outcomes Observation Project (QoL-WM)

-This project aims to collect information about health and well-being directly from WM patients so that we can better understand how WM impacts on daily life.
+This project aims to collect information about health and well-being directly from patients with Waldenstroms macroglobulinaemia, so that we can better understand how WM impacts on daily life.